HOW TO FIND A JOB IN ICELAND

 Fréttablaðið

-Alternatively, you can contact one of the Icelandic recruitment agencies (ráðningarþjónustur) or in your country or send a job offer directly to the employer.
+Alternatively, you can contact a recruitment agency in Iceland (ráðningarþjónustur) or in your home country or send a job offer directly to an employer.
+To do this, prepare an impeccable CV and a personalized cover letter.
+Highlight your most valuable skills and experience.

-Before taxes, the average salary in Iceland in 2024 is about 5,050 euros per month.
+Before taxes, the average salary in Iceland in 2025 is 808,000 kroner per month (about 5,380 euros).
 This is an excellent figure even in comparison with the most prosperous EU countries.
-However, the minimum wage since January 1 is 368,000 ISK monthly, or 2,455 euros.
-For higher wages can be expected in the capital of Iceland – Reykjavik.
+Higher salaries can be expected in the capital Reykjavik.
+In terms of professions, the highest incomes are earned by company managers, judges, high-ranking government officials, lawyers, programmers and doctors.
+The income tax rate in Iceland varies from 31.45 to 46.25%.

-Available jobs in Iceland for foreigners in 2024, primarily in such sectors as agriculture and fisheries, biotechnology, tourism and IT, where the greatest demand for software developers.
-During the summer you can find seasonal work in Iceland.
+Available jobs in Iceland for foreigners in 2025, primarily concentrated in such industries as agriculture and fisheries, biotechnology, geothermal energy, tourism and IT, where the greatest demand is for software developers.
+During the summer, it is possible to find seasonal work in Iceland.
 For example, in the hotel and restaurant business or on farms.
+English teachers, construction workers, nurses are often needed.

 Comments